-The first battle of Cumae was against the Etruscans and other people of the Campania region.
+The first battle of Cumae in 524 B.C / B.C.E. against the neighboring peoples of Etruscans, from Capua, and their allies, Daunians and Auruncis.
 Cumae's location was perfect for economic expansion on the Mediterranean waters.
 Cumae won the battle.

-The second battle of Cumae was still against the Etruscans.
-This time Cumae was allied with Syracuse (the other Magna Graecia colonies in Sicily).
-The naval fleet of Greek federates of Sicily and Campania regions again defeated the invaders.
+The second battle of Cumae in 474 a.C. still against the Etruscans.
+This time Cumae was allied with Syracuse, a Magna Graecia colonies in Sicily.
+The naval fleet of Greek federates of Sicily and Campania regions defeated the invaders.

-The cumans was weakened by the last battle.
-They were conquered by the Samnites (people from south-central Italy).
+438 a.C. or 421 a.C. (uncertain date).
+The cumaeans was weakened by the last battle and because of that they were conquered by the Samnites (people from south-central Italy).
 Under this new domain, Cumae saved the Greek cults and customs.

-The third battle of Cumae.
+The third battle of Cumae in 215 BC / BCE.
 The People of Campania region found a new alliance to conquer Cumae: the Carthaginians of Hannibal from northern Africa.
-This time the Cumans were allies with the Roman Empire.
+This time the Cumaeans were allies with the Roman Empire.
 They defeated the invaders.

-Cumae obtained the right to use the Roman language (the Latin language) in official documents.
+Cumae obtained in 180 BC /BCE the right to use the Roman language (the Latin language) in official documents.

-The Roman Empire built Aqua Augusta (also called Serino Acqueduct) it was 96 km long.
-It's started in Serino's clean water source on the Terminio Montain, arrive in Bacoli (province of Pozzuoli) in a big Cistern named Mirabilis.
+Around 10 A.D. the Roman built Aqua Augusta (also called Serino Acqueduct).
+It was 96 km long and started in Serino's clean water source on the Terminio Montain, arrive in Bacoli (province of Pozzuoli) in a big Cistern named Mirabilis.

-Roman Civil War.
-A naval battle in the waters of Cuma.
+The Roman Civil War, from 44 to 31 AD /CE.
+It was a naval battle in the waters of Cuma.
 Octavian (also known as Augustus) against Sextus Pompey.
 There were no winners.